This post contains affiliate links.

 Here’s What You’ll Need

-Roasted rosemary potatoes make for a simple side dish that requires only kitchen staples.
-With oil and three spices, you likely have everything you need!
-I do recommend fresh rosemary for the best flavor, but dried will work too.
+Roasted rosemary potatoes are a simple side dish that requires only kitchen staples.
+With oil and three spices, you’ll likely have everything you need!
+I recommend fresh rosemary for the best flavor, but dried will work, too.
+Jump to the recipe card for the quantities.

-- Oil: Next, you will need 2 tablespoons of oil.
-I recommend extra virgin olive oil in order to sneak in antioxidants and healthy fat benefits!
+- Oil: I recommend extra virgin olive oil in order to sneak in antioxidants and healthy fat benefits!

-- Rosemary: To add herby flavor to the potatoes, use 2 tablespoons of fresh, finely chopped rosemary.
+- Rosemary: To add herby flavor to the potatoes, use fresh, finely chopped rosemary.
 It will contribute an earthy, piney, sort of peppery flavor.

-- Garlic Powder: Include a bit of extra oomph by adding 1 tablespoon of garlic powder.
+- Garlic Powder: Include a bit of extra oomph by adding garlic powder.
 Did you know garlic powder is good for blood pressure, heart health, and the immune system?!

-- Sea Salt: Finish off the dish by including 1 teaspoon of coarse seal salt.
+- Sea Salt: Finish off the dish by including coarse sea salt.

 When it comes to the potato variety, you can use any type you’d like: red, golden, fingerlings, etc. In fact, a mix adds flavor variation and fun colors!